Liner & Piston Update for ISX Engines

 Okay, so we're going to be pretty explicit with the titles for these.
 The earliest piston was two-piece, with a crown and a skirt that fit together, but are separate.
 The top piston ring is up high on the piston, with a bit of distance between it and the middle ring.

-The piston condensed into a single piece.
-It has an “open window,” meaning there is a large-ish gap on the side of the piston, and the crown and skirt are 35mm apart.
+The piston was condensed into a single piece.
+It has an open window, meaning there is a large-ish gap on the side of the piston, and the crown and skirt are 35mm apart.
 This is the only iteration of the piston that has an open window.
 This design still has a high top ring, meaning there is 8mm between the combustion face of the piston and the top ring groove.
 The diameter of the piston top is either 135.3mm or 134.86.
-You can see an example of a rebuild kit with these pistons with a large diameter here.

 3. Closed Window, One-Piece Piston with a High Top Ring and Large Diameter